15 min read

 • Import considerations

-What you'll use
+What you'll use:

 • Quip Personal Access Token

-• Coda’s Quip Importer
+• Superhuman Docs' Quip Importer

 Before you import

-Understand how Coda organizes your information
+Understand how Superhuman Docs organizes your information

 In Quip:

-• The top-level container is a folder
+• The top-level container is a folder.

-• Folders contain files (documents, spreadsheets)
+• Folders contain files (documents, spreadsheets).

-• Each file stands alone and behaves independently
+• Each file stands alone and behaves independently.

-• The top-level container is a doc
+• The top-level container is a doc.

-• Docs contain pages
+• Docs contain pages.

-• Pages can contain subpages, and those subpages can contain deeper nested pages
+• Pages can contain subpages, and those subpages can contain deeper nested pages.

-• Related content can live together in a single doc instead of across many separate files
+• Related content can live together in a single doc instead of across many separate files.

 Why this matters for your import

-Tip: Import related files together
+Import related files together

 Make sure you have the proper access

-• Quip Access: You can open the workspace or folders you’re importing (not as a Guest).
+• Quip access: You can open the workspace or folders you’re importing (not as a guest).

-• Quip Admin Configuration: Personal Access Tokens are enabled in the Quip Admin console.
+• Quip admin configuration: Personal Access Tokens are enabled in the Quip Admin console.

-If Personal Access Tokens are not enabled in your Quip Admin console, the import will fail during authentication.
+If Personal Access Tokens aren’t enabled in your Quip Admin console, the import will fail during authentication.
 Please get in touch with your Quip admin to enable this feature before you start.
 Personal Access Tokens are sensitive credentials.
 Generate them only when needed, avoid sharing them, and revoke them in Quip after the import is complete.

 Review your Quip content